jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The war is on.

-We make weapons.
-Rifles.
-Grenades.
-Trains.
-Observation balloons.
+The North makes many weapons, rifles, cannons, boats, trains, observation balloons.

+So can we!

 We make manuals to use them.
 We hand them out to our defenders.

 "We can't read, ma'am".